mujahid-rahman/Multiple-Layer-Neural-Network/README.md

 # Implementing Multiple Layer Neural Network with Python

-In this post, we will implement a multiple layer neural network from scratch.
+In this project, a multiple layer neural network is implemented with Python.
 You can regard the number of layers and dimension of each layer as parameter.
 For example, `[2, 3, 2]` represents inputs with 2 dimension, one hidden layer with 3 dimension and output with 2 dimension (binary classification) (using softmax as output).

-We won’t derive all the math that’s required, but I will try to give an intuitive explanation of what we are doing.
-I will also point to resources for you read up on the details.

-## Generating a dataset
-Let’s start by generating a dataset we can play with.
-Fortunately, [scikit-learn](http://scikit-learn.org/) has some useful dataset generators, so we don’t need to write the code ourselves.
-We will go with the [make_moons](http://scikit-learn.org/stable/modules/generated/sklearn.datasets.make_moons.html) function.

 ```python
 # Generate a dataset and plot it